Ocramius/ProxyManager/README.md

 ### Ghost Objects

-Similar to value holder, a ghost object is usually created to handle lazy loading.

 The difference between a value holder and a ghost object is that the ghost object does not contain a real instance of the required object, but handles lazy loading by initializing its own inherited properties.